A generalized Multiple-try Metropolis version of the Reversible Jump algorithm: Empirical illustrations

+We observe that 200,000 is more than adequate as number of iterations for the burn-in.
+Table \ref{acc} also shows the acceptance rates of the transdimensional move for all the values of $k$ considered and the corresponding computing time (in seconds) registered at the end of all the iterations (we do not report the results of the GMTRJ-I algorithm since they are quite similar to those of the GMTRJ-inv algorithm).
+We also observe that the acceptance rate for the RJ algorithm is around 11\%, whereas for the GMTRJ-inv and the GMTRJ-quad it is in the range 30-40\%, depending on the size of the proposal set.
+As expected, the DR algorithm shows an higher acceptance rate than the RJ (around 16\%).
+We can also see that the computing time required by the GMTRJ-quad algorithm is less influenced by the number of trial proposals with respect to that required by the GMTRJ-inv algorithm.

+We also compared the algorithms on the basis of the estimated {\em integrated autocorrelation time} (IAT), that is proportional to the sum of all-lag autocorrelations between the draws generated by the algorithm of interest and takes into account the permanence in the same model.
+In order to consider the computational costs, we multiplied the IAT obtained from the output of the different algorithms with the corresponding CPU times (on a Intel Core 2 Duo processor).
+The results are reported in Table~\ref{Ratio4}.

-We observe that, for most of values of $\sigma_p$ there is a consistent gain of efficiency of the MTRJ-inv and GMTRJ-quad algorithms with respect to RJ algorithm.
-This gain of efficiency corresponds to an increase of the acceptance rate, which is higher in both the MTRJ-inv and the GMTRJ-quad algorithms with respect to the RJ algorithm (see Table \ref{acc} which shows the acceptance rate for all the values of $\sigma_p$ and $k$ considered).
-It is also worth noting that, the GMTRJ-quad algorithm leads to an acceptance rate which is slightly lower than that of the MTRJ-inv algorithm, but this reduction is more than compensated by the saved computing time due to the use of the quadratic approximation.
-Overall, we can see that the proposed GMTRJ-quad algorithm outperforms the other two algorithms, when the computing time is properly taken into account.
+We observe that there is a consistent gain of efficiency of the GMTRJ algorithms with respect to the RJ and the DR algorithms.
+Overall, we can see that the proposed GMTRJ-quad algorithm, with $k=10$, outperforms the other algorithms, when the computing time is properly taken into account.